sokar311/walmartapi/README.md

 # walmartapi
 API  for Walmart challenge

-This development was created using spring boot + swagger to provide services that allow to search products by id, brand and description.
+This development was created using spring boot + swagger to provide services that allow to search products by id, brand and description and apply 50% discount is the seach phrase is a palindrome.

 ### Installation